Jack Kamen: Personal life

-Jack Kamen married his wife, Evelyn Rothenberg, in 1946.
+Jack Kamen married Evelyn Rothenberg, in 1946.
 They had four children.

 His eldest son, Barton, was a director of pediatric hematology/oncology at the Cancer Institute of New Jersey, a professor of pediatrics and pharmacology at UMDNJ-Robert Wood Johnson Medical School, and the chief medical officer of the Leukemia & Lymphoma Society.
 Bart died on September 27, 2012.
 Bart's daughter Libby is Jack and Evelyn's only grandchild.

 His son Dean Kamen is the inventor of the Segway and the iBOT Mobility System, and Jack Kamen drew the patent renderings of the Segway.
 He also designed the logo for Dean Kamen's FIRST program.

 Mitch and Terri are twins and the youngest of the four children.
 Mitch is a musician in New York and his only daughter Terri is the owner and general manager of an insurance agency in Palm Beach County, Florida.

-Kamen died at his home in Boca Raton on August 5, 2008, from complications of cancer.
+Kamen died at his home in Boca Raton on August 5, 2008 at the age of 88, from complications of cancer.